 Those days are, sadly, gone.
 As we scurry past, the few hundred brown boobies (Sula leucogaster) that call the archipelago their home lunge at our ankles, shins, and knees.
 We manage to escape them and enter the porch of the plywood Brazilian Navy bunkhouse.
 We exchange a few bom dias, sip some water, and take a seat.
 The tour of Saint Peter and Saint Paul Archipelago is over.

 While the rest of our group heads out for a swim, I excuse myself, hop off the walkway to explore the unpaved crevices, and discover a little secluded cove frothed in spindrift.
 From this vantage there are no crap-covered satellite disks, broken outhouses, bunkhouses, or plastic bottles.
 No sign of human presence, just bare mantle rock surrounded by blue ocean that goes on forever.

-This is how these rocks looked when they were first pushed up from the seafloor, when they cracked and fissured and coupled with the seawater to give birth to primitive life.
+This is how these islands looked when they were first pushed up from the seafloor, when they cracked and fissured and coupled with the seawater to give birth to primitive life.

 Novus Select was founded with a simple mission: assemble a diverse group of talented visual storytellers and find them compelling stories to tell.
 Headquartered in Lake Tahoe, California, Novus Select manages a global production network of gifted directors, photographers, and crew.

 Solvin Zankl has been working as a professional photographer since 1998.
 He is particularly interested in capturing the behaviors and unique characteristics of his subjects, and is known for his fresh perspectives of small and often overlooked species.
 You can see more of his work at solvinzankl.com.